njs-guy/keysmith-rs/README.md

 # Usage

+TODO: Usage is currently outdated. v0.2.1 is the latest these instructions work with.

 First, add this to your `Cargo.toml` dependencies.
 Check out the [crate page](https://crates.io/crates/keysmith) to make sure you're using the latest version.

 ```toml